fmrtl73/pxdocs/content/reference/CLI/authorization.md

 - the name of the context
 - `--token` with the token Portworx must use for this context
-- `--endpoint` with the endpoint for this conext
+- `--endpoint` with the endpoint for this context

 Here's an example of how you can create a new context: